AadityaTiwary1/Agricultural_Comapanion/README.md

 # KrishiMitra - Your Farming Assistant

-KrishiMitra is a comprehensive mobile application designed to assist farmers with weather-based crop suggestions, detailed crop information, and interactive farming assistance through an integrated chatbot.
+KrishiMitra is a comprehensive mobile application designed to assist farmers with weather-based crop suggestions, social media talks to other farmers, detailed crop information, and interactive farming assistance through an integrated chatbot.

 ## Features